Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 The bot will announce the message in the guild's announcements channel if set, else she will try the system channel (where the new members are welcomed with the Discord announcer).
-If none of these channels are found, the bot will use the first one.
+If none of these channels are found, the bot will use the highest channel in the list.

 **Arguments**